 What is Cosmetic Dentistry?

-The most common age groups that undergo cosmetic dental procedures are those between 31 to 40 years old (38 percent) and 41 to 50 years old (32 percent).
-Ninety-six percent of esthetic dentistry patients are also female.
 Esthetic procedures include dental veneers and teeth whitening.
-On the other hand, crowns, bridges, bonding, implants, inlays and onlays, and dentures are all restorative dental treatments.
+On the other hand, dental crowns, dental bridges, dental bonding, dental implants, inlays and onlays, and dentures are all restorative dental treatments.

 Why Choose Cosmetic Dentistry?